wcasper/math406spring2024/_topics/010-fourier-transforms.md

 $$\check{\hat f} = f\ \text{and}\ \widehat{(\check{f})} = f.$$

-In other words, the Fourier transform and inverse Fourier transform are inverse functions.
+In other words, the Fourier transform and inverse Fourier transform are inverse transformations.

 In fact, one can show that $$(\widehat{\hat f})(x) = f(-x)$$, that $$\widehat{\widehat{\hat f}} = \check{f}$$, and that $$\widehat{\widehat{\widehat{\hat f}}} = f$$.